Skip to main content

 Send a Webhook command

-Last but not the least, a Webhook action can also be added to the automation.
-In this action, users can configure a custom message to be included in the outbound Webhook payload.
+A Webhook action can also be added to the automation.
+In this action, the user configures a custom message to be included in the outbound Webhook payload.

-The Webhook servers need to be configured under Network-wide>Alerts and only then will they show up in the list.
+The Webhook servers must first be configured under Network-wide> Configure > Alerts.
+Only then will they appear in the dropdown list.

 Step 3 - Assign Devices